-The moisture from summer rain, fog and other forms of humidity can pose a danger to your hearing aid.
-Find out ways to protect your hearing aid in this week’s Audicus blog!
+The moisture from summer rain, fog, and other forms of humidity can pose a danger to your hearing aid.
+Find out ways to protect your hearing aids in the summer.

 Wearing Waterproof Or Moisture Resistant Hearing Aids